-St Totteringham's Day is the day when Arsenal fans celebrate the fact
+St Totteringham's Day was the day when Arsenal fans celebrate the fact

 that Tottenham can no longer catch Arsenal in the League.
 It is a

 movable feast, but usually falls in March, April or May.
-It is the day
+It was the day

 to collect on bets made by over-optimistic Spurs fans in the close

 season who think that "this is the year".

 See the links on the left for more information.